We have an amazing range of courses and a choice of how you study

 Health and Social Care Institute

-Dorothy Newbury-Birch joined the Institute in January 2015 as Professor of Alcohol and Public Health Research.
-She leads the Alcohol and Public Health Team (TeamAlpha).
+Dorothy Newbury-Birch joined the University in January 2015 as Professor of Alcohol and Public Health Research.
+She is a member of the Department of Clinical Psychology/Mental Health/ Learning Disabilities and Community within the School of Health and Social Care at Teesside University.
+She leads the Alcohol, Obesity and Public Health Team (TeamAlpha).
 She is co-lead of the Resilient & Secure Societies Research Grand Challenge Theme with Professor Nigel Copsey.
 Dorothy is an associate member of Fuse and a member of both the early life and adolescence and behavioural change programmes.

 Professor Newbury-Birch's research focuses on work around reducing alcohol related harm in society, particularly for young people and those in various stages of the criminal justice system.
 She also works in partnership with individuals and practitioners to get evidence into practice.
 She has been involved in over 100 publications and been awarded over £13 million in research grants.